Up to 50% off sofas & mattresses — limited‑time deals.

 • Cooling / breathability: average to warm

-• Support for different body sizes: stable for heavier sitters; tall users benefit from chaise stretch
+• Support for different body sizes: stable for heavier sitters; tall users benefit from the chaise stretch

 • Ease of cleaning: spot clean; texture helps disguise minor marks